joekav/SlideCaptcha/README.md

 A repository with the objective of understanding and reversing exactly how Datadome's slide captcha works.
 This code should not be used in production, it is more of a PoC.

+Alternatively, if you need a working solution, you can use [capsolver](https://www.capsolver.com/).

 This repository is intended solely for educational purposes.
 Please use this information responsibly and ethically.
 Any misuse or unauthorized use of this knowledge is strongly discouraged.

 # Table of contents